100 Sights in Philadelphia, United States (with Map and Images)

 Show sight on map

-Elfreth's Alley is a historic street in the Old City neighborhood of Philadelphia, Pennsylvania, dating back to 1703.
+Elfreth's Alley is a historic street in the Old City neighborhood of Philadelphia, dating back to 1703.
 The street has 32 houses, built between 1703 and 1836.
 The Elfreth's Alley Museum is located at #124 and 126.
+The alley, a National Historic Landmark, runs from North Front to North 2nd streets, paralleling Arch and Quarry streets.

 Wikipedia: Elfreth's Alley (EN), Website